kant/tensorflow-movie-GAIL/README.md

 # VisualForecast
-It is an achivement at an OMRON SINIC X's intern.
+It is an achievement at an OMRON SINIC X's intern.